 However, someone who uses a service dog must meet the legal definition of “disability.”

 Service Dogs must also behave properly in public.
-This means no unwelcome sounds, unwanted contact with others, or disrupting of a business.
+This means no unwelcome sounds, unwanted contact with others, or disruption of a business.

 Service Animals that pose a direct threat to the health and/or safety of others, by growling or lunging can be banned from public access.
-Service animals can also be banned if they are not housebroken, and if they are not under control of their handler.
+Service animals can also be banned if they are not housebroken and if they are not under the control of their handler.

 It is important to note that it is the owner who has access rights and not the service dog itself.
 A Service Dog without its handler has no particular access rights of its own.

 You may have noticed that there are several “resources” online that frankly offer fake service dog certifications or registrations in order to make a profit.

 Real service dogs do not require certification.
 Buying one of these pieces of paper online does not magically turn a dog into a service dog.
 So, fake service dogs might have them.